 For more information on AE Wealth Management and its disciplinary history, visit its IAPD page.

 AE Wealth Management onboarding process

-To learn if AE Wealth Management has an advisor representative near you, look at the Find an Advisor tab on its homepage.
-If you decide to work with one of their affiliated advisors, you’re required to have a brokerage account with TD Ameritrade or Fidelity.
+- Open a brokerage account: If you decide to work with one of the firm’s affiliated advisors, you’re required to have a brokerage account with TD Ameritrade or Fidelity.
 Both firms give AE Wealth Management access to their institutional trading and custody services.

 - Receive regular reports and reviews for asset management accounts: You will receive quarterly reports from the custodian and, in addition, periodic performance reports from AE Wealth Management.
 At the least, your advisor will review your asset management accounts annually, or at your request.
-Financial planning services are one-time projects, and do not include ongoing monitoring of your accounts.
+Financial planning services include only the original plan contracted for and not ongoing monitoring of your accounts.

 Is AE Wealth Management right for you?

-Middle income investors who live in an area with an AE Wealth Management affiliated advisor may appreciate the availability of a $10,000 account minimum.
-Still, you would need to meet with the advisor to find out what they charge, and if any financial planning services are included, since prices vary by advisor and are negotiable.
+Middle-income investors who live in an area with an AE Wealth Management-affiliated advisor may appreciate the availability of a $10,000 account minimum.
+Still, you would need to meet with the advisor to find out how much they charge and if any financial planning services are included, as prices vary by advisor and are negotiable.

 Remember that advisor representatives wear multiple hats and often also work as insurance agents and for broker-dealers.
 Be aware the advisor may try to sell you annuities or life insurance products, or securities, mutual funds or other investments through a brokerage account where they earn a commission.
 Always ask why advisors are recommending a particular product, and what they stand to earn if you go with their recommendations.

-When shopping for a financial advisor, it’s your job to untangle the web of who gets paid what for what particular services, and make sure you’re comfortable with what you uncover.
+When shopping for a financial advisor, it’s your job to untangle the web of who gets paid what for what particular services and make sure you’re comfortable with what you uncover.
 Be sure to research multiple firms to ensure you find the right advisor for you.